PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 The following standard allows for the implementation of a standard API for NTNFTs within smart contracts.
 This standard provides basic functionality to track and mint  NTNFTs aka NTTs.

-We considered use cases of NTTs being issued by authentic authorities("issuers/operators") to individuals("users".
+We considered use cases of NTTs being issued by authentic authorities("issuers/operators") to individuals("users").
 NTTs can represent ownership over authentic digital assets.
 We considered a diverse universe of assets, and we know you will dream up many more:

 - Non Fungible property — unique identities, credientials
 - No Value — authentic tokens with no monetry value